Sure, you can buy it, but hummus is so easy to make. I added sun-dried tomatoes for pizazz!

 What is hummus?

 I use a microplane zester to easily remove the yellow skin from the lemon.
 Don’t zest too deep.
 You want the yellow part.
-That’s where all the lemony oils are.
+That’s where all the lemony essential oils are.

 How to make homemade sun-dried tomato hummus